 Restoring a Sunbeam Venezia can be a fairly straightforward operation, particularly as far as the technical aspects are concerned.
 Being built on a Humber Sceptre chassis / floor pan and equipped with the 1592cc engine used in many Rootes vehicles, rebuilding the engine or the drive train should be an overseeable exercise.
-Many parts were used throughout the Rootes vehicle range, some parts are being re-manufactured.
+Many parts were used throughout the Rootes vehicle range.
 The Rootes Manual WSM.134 is a great help in the workshop.
 Try your luck and find a copy on eBay.

 For those who are not too fanatic about originality, a cure to this problem is to remove the felt wherever possible, and to replace it by a suitable black filler/glue, such as Bostik Simson ISR 70-03, which is a multipurpose elastic adhesive/sealant.
 Make sure to retain the distance between steel and aluminium.

 The sound deadening material which Touring used all-over, the white extruded polystyrene, has become brittle over the years and turns out to be unable to withstand pressure.
 This material can be replaced by DOW Styrofoam of the correct thickness (slide show 3190114), or, if you prefer more flexibility, by black closed-cell rubber of the correct density (slide show 3190016).

 Most Venezias are suffering from deteriorated rubber seals of the door quarter lights (referred to as 'draughtless ventilators' in the Sunbeam Venezia Parts List).
 Lack of a suitable master in good order prohibited the re-manufacture of this seal.
 As an alternative, Robert Jaarsma (USA) has had the appropriate profiles reproduced and offers those at cost, inclusive of comprehensive instructions (download here).